-Post-Columbus (October 22-28, 2023; October 20-26, 2024) – This is a lower degree of confidence suggestion, especially for October 2024.
+Post-Columbus (October 20-31, 2024; October 19-31, 2025) – This is a lower degree of confidence suggestion, and you honestly might be better off with the week encompassing Halloween and first few days of November.
 Based on the last few years, both of these weeks are surprisingly good.
 I was actually mildly and pleasantly surprised by that when combing through the data, as it wasn’t quite what I expected.

 For years, conventional wisdom was that October was a great month to visit–a sweet spot of low crowds and nice weather.
 That ceased being true about a decade ago, and was driven in large part by an uptick in conventions business and the Free Dining promotion.
 With the exception of fall break and the aforementioned holiday, it seems to have resumed being true–at least to some degree–in the last 3 years.
 Of course, that stretch hasn’t exactly been normal, hence the low confidence in this suggestion.